gabrielodom/IamComparison/README.md

 Bettina M. Pucher, Oana A. Zeleznik and Gerhard G. Thallinger

 R code used to generate results and figures.
+Follow the steps in `1_main.R`.